-At the present time there continue to be sub-optimal conditions for the full participation of children from MRC in the pre-primary level of education.
+At the present time there continue to be sub-optimal conditions for the full participation of children from MRC in the pre-primary as well in the primary level of education.
 The capacity of the network of kindergartens is limited and educational facilities are undersized.
 Space capacities do not correspond to the demographic curve, buildings of kindergartens are in poor condition, and the equipment of these educational facilities does not reach the required level.
 According to the Atlas of Roma Communities 2013, there are at present 1,456 kindergartens attended by 24,627 children, of whom 9,164 are Roma children, including 6,523 Roma children from socially disadvantaged backgrounds.
 According to the survey, 10,090 Roma children were born just in 2011.
+The findings of the new Atlas Of RC confirm this trend.
+For the time being, it is certain that the amendment to the Education Act no. 245/2008 from 2019, which made pre-primary education compulsory from the age of 5 with effect from 2021 (the Act no. 209/2019 Coll. with effect from 1 January 2021) will increase the pressure on municipalities to enlarge the capacity of kindergartens.
+With full use of the ESIF, it is possible to create sufficient capacities for 5 year old children in municipalities with MRC.
+This does not take into account demographic trends, which have a rising tendency, as well as the intention to introduce preprimary education compulsory from the age of 4 or 3 years.
+This will further exert pressure to further increase of capacities in pre-primary education.

 In view of this situation it is necessary to expand the capacity of kindergartens in municipalities with the presence of MRC.
 The construction and refurbishment of pre-school education facilities is essential for the development of sustainable and inclusive education policies and is an integral part of development strategies on the national level.

 Children in early childhood from a disadvantaged background have high potential to benefit from the access to high-quality education and care within the ECEC.
 The studies showed that high-quality education and care for children in early childhood bring many social benefits, including better health, stronger civic and social awareness.
-At the same time it has positive impact on social skills and personality traits.
-The aim of the investments and activities for ensuring success and stability is the achievement of an integral component of policies for the development of human capital, infrastructure, and employment relating in particular to children from low income families and from ethnic minorities such as the Roma, where there are limited, centralised, state-financed education programmes.
-53
+At the same time it has positive impact on social skills and personality traits.53 The aim of the investments and activities for ensuring success and stability is the achievement of an integral component of policies for the development of human capital, infrastructure, and employment relating in particular to children from low income families and from ethnic minorities such as the Roma, where there are limited, centralised, state-financed education programmes.54